igortas/react-apollo/README.md

 Backend api runs locally on localhost:4000

+##

+The mysql db works on port 3306.
+Enviroment variables for connecting are in .env file and can be changed.
+Database needs to be manually created or from mysql cli or directly from some third party IDE.

+##

-One point, because there exists mutation for creation of admins, on the web frontend there is no option for admin to creating other admin, it was taken in consideration that all amdins are of same levels, and there is one manual superadmin.
+One point, because there exists mutation for creation of admins, on the web frontend there is no option for admin to creating other admin, it was taken in consideration that all amdins are of same level, and there is one manual superadmin.

 ##

 Go the api playground: [http://localhost:4000/graphql](http://localhost:4000/graphql)

 ##

 Use this mutation:

 ```bash
 mutation {
   createAdmin(input: { name: "xxx", surname: "yyy", email: "zzz", username: "qqq", password: "www" }) {